 Import Suspensions for Chlorphenamine Maleate in 2020

 After the coronavirus breakout, The Indian Government has suspended the export of related APIs and medicines that can be used for coronavirus treatment.
 They did this because they had to cater to domestic demands first.

-You know what happens later, the prices of APIs used for coronavirus have been soaring after India stops the export of relevant APIs such as Chloroquine Phosphate, hydroxychloroquine Sulfate.
+You know what happens later, the prices of APIs used for coronavirus have been soaring after India stopped the export of relevant APIs such as Chloroquine Phosphate, and hydroxychloroquine Sulfate.

 But today we will talk about China’s API Import Suspensions of foreign manufacturers.

-There was a notice from the SFDA website for the Chlorphenamine Maleate API Import Suspensions from Supriya Lifescience Ltd on March 17th, 2020, please check the details as below:
+There was a notice from the SFDA website for the Chlorphenamine Maleate API Import Suspensions from Supriya Lifescience Ltd on March 17th, 2020, please check the details below:

 The State Food and Drug Administration recently ran an inspection overseas on chlorphenamine maleate, manufactured by Supriya Lifescience Ltd from India with details as follows: Registration Number: H20171053, Dosage Form: API; Production Address: A-5 / 2, Lote Parshuram Industrial Area, MIDC, Tal-Khed, Dist-Ratnagiri, 415722, Maharashtra State, India.

 After our investigation, we found the manufacturer didn’t manage the production processes according to the requirements of pharmaceutical production quality management specifications.

 According to the relevant provisions of the Drug Administration Law of the People’s Republic of China, we have decided to suspend the import of chlorphenamine maleate from Supriya Lifescience starting today.